 Luteinizing hormone (LH): also has an effect on hormone production in the ovaries and testicles.

-The group of that have a direct effect includes:
+The that have a direct effect include:

 Growth hormone (GH), also called somatotropic hormone (STH): has an effect in many parts of the body – particularly the liver, bones, fat tissue and muscle tissue.

-Prolactin: influences the mammary glands and ovaries.
+Prolactin: influences the mammary (breast) glands and ovaries.

 The are released into the bloodstream by the pituitary gland and then travel through the blood vessels until they reach the various organs they have an effect on.
 TSH, for example, stimulates the thyroid gland to increase or reduce the production of thyroid , depending on how much is needed.
 Prolactin stimulates the growth of girls’ mammary glands in puberty, suppresses ovulation in pregnant women, and triggers the production of breast milk after giving birth.